 Max Verstappen celebrates his maiden F1 win

-The stream of success continued later in the season when Max finished 2nd at Red Bull Ring and Silverstone, and 3rd at Hockenheim, failing to pick points only once.
-Verstappen confirmed that he can handle the pressure and proved that the criticism does not affect him too much.
-Without any doubt, the best is yet to come from a talented and headstrong lad.
+The stream of success continued later in the season when Max collected six more podiums, failing to pick points just two times.
+Verstappen confirmed that he can handle the pressure and proved that the criticism does not affect him too much, finishing fifth in the championship standings and showing that a bright future is ahead of him.